jayasurya2116/DevOps-IaC/README.md

 Steps:

-terraform init
+1)terraform init
-terraform plan
+2)terraform plan
-terraform apply
+3)terraform apply

 If you want to delete the infrastructure, use terraform destroy